DoggoSantini/coding/README.md

 - tutoring_scraper.py:
 MyTutor invoice data pipeline:
-Using selenium to webscrape MyTutor.com invoices, Reformatting to standard MySQL datatypes,
-Input into database table using MySQL connector,
+Using selenium to webscrape MyTutor.com invoices, reformatting to standard MySQL datatypes, inputting into database table using MySQL connector. #This project is for an older version of the website and will be updated in the future

 - kNN.py (WIP):
 K Nearest Neighbour algorithm implemented as a python class,